First Published: May 17, 2005

 record databases (such as: whois).

 addresses.
-A skilled programmer can write such a script in mere
+A programmer can write such a script in mere

-engines to scour for all publicly posted email address for any given
+minutes.
+Even low-tech individuals could use web-search to mine publicly posted email addresses for any given

-domain. e.g. Search for "@rochester.rr.com" and you'll see the
+domain. e.g. Search for "@rochester.rr.com" (with quotation marks) and you'll see the

 over and over again.
 Before long, it'd reach an explosive